 - Extreme Risk Laws

-- Responsible firearm storage laws
+- Secure firearm storage laws

 Are you ready to go to your school board?
 Use the tactics and tips in Students Demand Action’s Urge Your School Board to Act on School Safety Toolkit to guide your advocacy efforts.
 You can find a model Arming Teachers school board resolution here, that can be edited to your specific state.
 Students in states, such as Ohio, have also combined this resolution with a secure storage resolution, an example can be found here, to address the entire landscape of school safety in their state.
 Make sure to send your model school board resolution to [email protected] prior to going to your school board so the Students Demand Action team can review it.